jpapazian2000/google-apache-server_from_modules/workspace_repo/README.md

 There are a couple of things for this demo to work First you need to have an HCP Account and provision an HCP Packer image.
 As the demo is focused on google, on my side, I have created an image in google cloud with packer.
-The packer file is in the following git repo:
+The packer file is in the following `init_repo` git repo:
 - gcp_ubuntu.pkr.hcl
 In order to provision this image, you have to do a couple of settings:
 1. create a google service account with proper access rights : https://developer.hashicorp.com/packer/integrations/hashicorp/googlecompute#running-outside-of-google-cloud